-Now retired from private practice, specializing in holistic, functional and preventive medicine emphasizing total body wellness, Dr. Todd (known for decades by his patients) is formally Todd T. Frisch, Doctor of Chiropractic.
+Now retired from private practice, specializing in holistic, restorative and preventive medicine emphasizing total body wellness, Dr. Todd (known for decades by his patients) is formally Todd T. Frisch, Doctor of Chiropractic.
 He began his career as a chiropractor in 1981 after graduating from Palmer Chiropractic College.

 In 2010 he developed his own product and program, SHAPE ReClaimed.
 With SHAPE becoming a national success, he has transitioned from private practice to a full-time technical/clinical advisor to assist hundreds of SHAPE practitioners across the country.